ibm-cloud-docs/account/account_faq.md

 If linking is not a viable option for you, contact your sales support for other options.

-## Are there incentives for linking my accounts now?
+## Are there incentives for linking my accounts?
 {: #al_incent}

-If you link your accounts now, you can use a promotional credit to try {{site.data.keyword.Bluemix_notm}} services.
+When you link your accounts, you can use a $200 promotional credit to try {{site.data.keyword.Bluemix_notm}} services.

 ## What does adding {{site.data.keyword.Bluemix_notm}} platform services to my SoftLayer account mean?
 {: #al_owaffslacct}